modix/php-cs-rulesets/README.md

 Install the rulesets with composer

-`composer require modix/php-cs-rulesets --dev`
+`composer require modix/php-cs-rulesets --no-plugins --dev`

-If you want to use GrumPHP, execute the following two commands.
+If you want to use GrumPHP, execute the following command.

-`composer require phpro/grumphp-shim --no-plugins` to install grump without creating a gumphp.yml file
+`composer require phpro/grumphp-shim --no-plugins --dev` to install grump.

 ## Configuration

-create a `.php-cs-fixer.php` file in your project root by running the following command:
+create a default `.php-cs-fixer.php` file in your project root by running the following command.

-`COMPOSER=vendor/modix/php-cs-rulesets/composer.json composer modix-cs-configs`
+`cp ./vendor/modix/php-cs-rulesets/src/Resources/.php-cs-fixer.php.dist ./.php-cs-fixer.php`

 Alternatively you can create file yourself.